adlerpagliarini/TestDrivenDevelopment/README.md

 #Chapter-07 - TDD and Cohesion
 - Refactoring codes from Chapter-04, Creating interfaces and abstract class for discount calculator

+#Chapter-08 - TDD and Coupling
+- Design tests with Mocks and how to decoupling from static classes and multiple classes at constructor

 # References
  - Test-Driven Development - Teste e Design no Mundo Real com .NET
 <img src="https://github.com/adlerpagliarini/TestDrivenDevelopment/blob/master/tdd-dotnet-book.png" />